iotaledger/bee/docs/dev/specs/packable.md

 At the time there is no de-facto crates for `no_std` IO in Rust.
-The most popular one is the [GenIO crate](https://github.com/Kixunil/genio) which is being redesgined.
+The most popular one is the [GenIO crate](https://github.com/Kixunil/genio) which is being redesigned.
 Thus we cannot count on its stability or maintainaility.